entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Zhang, L., Zhao, L., Chen, Z.-Q., Algeo, T. J., Li, Y., and Cao, L. (2015).
 Amelioration of marine environments at the Smithian-Spathian boundary, Early Triassic.
 Biogeosciences.
 12, 1597–1613. doi:10.5194/bg-12-1597- 2015

-Zigait ˇ e,˙ Z., and Blieck, A. (2013). ˇ “Palaeobiogeography of early Palaeozoic vertebrates,” in Early Palaeozoic biogeography and palaeogeography.
+Žigaitė, Ž, and Blieck, A. (2013). ˇ “Palaeobiogeography of early Palaeozoic vertebrates,” in Early Palaeozoic biogeography and palaeogeography.
 Editors D. A .T.
 Harper and T. Servais (London: Geological Society Memoirs), 38, 449–460

 Zou, X. D., Balini, M., Jiang, D. Y., Tintori, A., Sun, Z. Y., & Sun, Y. L. (2015).
 The ammonoids from the Zhuganpo Member at Nimaigu and their bearing for dating the Xingyi Fossilagersta¨tte (Middle Triassic, Guizhou, China).
 Rivista Italiana di Paleontologia e Stratigrafia, 121(2), 135–161.